makersacademy/airport_challenge/README.md

 3. After making the method and passing the tests, I would refactor these, incorporating test doubles etc.

-4. The next stage would be to incorporate whether or not a plane is in the air or airport (flying or landed).
-I would of done this within the Plane class.
+4. The next stage was to incorporate whether or not a plane is in the air or airport (flying or landed).

-5. Then the final bonus task, would be relatively easy to incorporate as I have already generated an array for the planes to live in (making it easy to add and remove) but, I would need to use something other than .pop as it isn't specific enough.
+5. Next I moved the stormy method into its own weather class, for separation of things related.

-6.
+6. Then the final bonus task, which I didn't do would be relatively easy to incorporate as I have already generated an array for the planes to live in (making it easy to add and remove).
+I also had a default capacity constant set up which would of allowed for many planes to be landed.